 Downtown Glen Rose

-Located within the shops is the Somervell County Museum which is fun to pop into.
-Glen Rose is known as the moonshine state capitol of Texas so you’ll see one of the moonshine contraptions, lots of vintage odds and ends, as well as some interesting fossil.
+Located within one of the shops is the Somervell County Museum, which is fun to pop into.
+Glen Rose is known as the Moonshine Capital of Texas, so you’ll see moonshine contraptions, lots of vintage odds and ends, as well as some interesting fossils.
 For a tiny two room museum, it’s packed with a lot of fun items to look at!

 Enjoy a Fairy Tale Lunch